silicakes/zellij-sessionizer/Readme.md

  1. Place the script in your path
  2. Create an alias to call this script in your shells .rc config: bindkey -s ^f "zellij-sessionizer\n"
- 3. Update where you want to search:
+ 3. Update which paths you'd like to search in
-    I'm using `fd` to perform the search inside a specific dir, you can use that or `find`